ring0-c0d3-br34k3r/Hooking-Detours/README.md

 without the user’s knowledge or consent.

+Hooking with Detours is a bit like giving your malicious creation a sneaky makeover.
+Essentially, it allows you to manipulate the normal flow of a program, redirecting it to execute your own nefarious code.

+In the realm of malware, this can be used for all sorts of mischiefâ€”stealing sensitive information, bypassing security measures, or even turning innocent software into unwitting accomplices.
+It's like dressing up your code in a disguise and making it perform actions that the user didn't sign up for.

 Detours API Hooking :

 "Detours is a library to intercept arbitrary Win32 binary functions on x86 machines.